rodolfo-viana/site/content/_index.en.md

 Hi!

 My name is Rodolfo Viana and I'm a <span id="age"></span>-year-old Brazilian data engineer.
-I hold a specialization in Data Science and Analytics from USP and I'm currently pursuing a Master’s degree in Computer Science at Unesp.
+I hold a specialization in Data Science and Analytics from USP and I'm currently pursuing a Master's degree in Computer Science at Unesp.

 I currently work at [Stadium Goods](https://www.stadiumgoods.com/), a renowned sneaker marketplace based in New York.
 There, I'm involved in data infrastructure projects: creating, maintaining, and optimizing pipelines and routines, as well as designing tests to ensure data quality, integrity, and availability.